 By Sagarika Jaisinghani and Devik Jain

-Nine of the 11 major S&P indexes were down in morning trading, with energy .SPNY - already the worst performing sector this year - leading declines.
+Ten of the 11 major S&P indexes were down, with energy .SPNY - already the worst performing sector this year - leading declines.
 O/R

-Data on Wednesday showed gains at factories were offset by a slowdown in the services sector this month, suggesting a loss of momentum in the economy at a time when concerns are rising about a potential surge in COVID-19 cases heading into the colder months.
+Data from IHS Markit showed gains at factories were offset by a slowdown in the broader services sector this month, suggesting a loss of momentum in the economy at a time when concerns are rising about a potential surge in COVID-19 cases heading into the colder months.

 Nike Inc NKE.N surged 9.7% to a record high as its digital sales, especially in North America, helped offset a fall in sales at traditional brick-and-mortar stores.